boostcampaitech2/image-classification-level1-30/README.md

 ```
 pip install -r requirements.txt
 ```
-To install all packages for out project.
+Clone our GitHub and install all packages for out project.

 ## Function Description
 `main.py`: main 함수